UadKLab/CLIPPER-2.0/README.md

 7. Download the Clipper 2.0 application.

-8. From the commandline navigate to the Clipper 2.0 application (the "*annotator*" folder with the "*requirements.txt*" file) and install dependencies with *pip*:
+8. From the commandline navigate to the Clipper 2.0 application (the folder with the "*requirements.txt*" file) and install dependencies with *pip*:

 ```bash
 pip install -r requirements.txt